iterate-ch/cyberduck.io/content/pages/changelog/3.8/Press_3.8_en.md

 [2] http://trac.cyberduck.ch/wiki/help/en/howto/cloudfront

 There is now also support to connect to a Swift Storage (Openstack) installation, an emerging open standard for cloud storage server software.
-Other areas of changes include massive throughput performance improvments for SFTP transfers and many interoperability fixes with thirdparty tools for S3 storage.
+Other areas of changes include massive throughput performance improvments for SFTP transfers and many interoperability fixes with third-party tools for S3 storage.

 Please refer to http://cyberduck.ch/changelog/ for a more detailed list of the many additional features and bufixes in this release not discussed here.
 Users can upgrade using the automatic 'Check for Update...' feature.
 Mac OS X 10.5 or later required.